hashicorp/terraform/website/docs/commands/index.html.markdown

 Checkpoint itself can be entirely disabled for all HashiCorp products by setting the environment variable `CHECKPOINT_DISABLE` to any non-empty value.

-Alternatively, settings in Terraform's global configuration file can be used to disable checkpoint features.
-On Unix systems this file is named `.terraformrc` and is placed within the home directory of the user running Terraform.
-On Windows, this file is named `terraform.rc` and is and is placed in the current user's _Application Data_ folder.
+Alternatively, settings in
+[the CLI configuration file](/docs/commands/cli-config.html) can be used to disable checkpoint features.
 The following checkpoint-related settings are supported in this file:

 * `disable_checkpoint` - set to `true` to disable checkpoint calls entirely.
 This is similar to the `CHECKPOINT_DISABLE` environment variable